wb2326/fall2019-proj3-sec2--grp7/README.md

 + Project summary:

 In this project, we created a classification engine for images of different facial expressions.
-We extract features using SFFS, KSVM.
-We also add some nonlinear features based on basic features.
+We firstly extract linear distance features using SFFS and KSVM.
+Then, we also added some nonlinear features such as areas and slopes based on basic features.

-In terms of classifiers, we considered LDA, GBM, Boosting and SVM, RF.
-We cross compare the combinations of feature extraction methods and classifiers in order to find the best model.
+In terms of classifiers, we considered GBM, LDA, KNN, Boosting, Random Forest and SVM methods.
+We cross compared the combinations of feature extraction methods and classifiers in order to find the optimal feature-classifer pair.

-We also use KNN as our baseline model to compare with selected feature set and our advanced model.
-The final advanced model we choose is SVM+.
+We also applied GBM as our baseline model to compare with selected feature set and our advanced model.
+The final advanced model we choose is (k) SVM+.
 For code details, please check on lib directory.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.